RxLaboratory/DuME/src-docs/docs/index.md

     - Preview of the input.
     - Preview of the output.
 - Render *Blender* scenes.
-- Mix several inputs together.
 - Append several inputs.
 - Add subtitles tracks.
+- Per-stream options for the output.
 - Burn subtitles in picture.
 - Burn Metadata in picture (Timecode...).

 ## About DuME

-If you like this free software, please support the developer on Patreon: http://patreon.com/duduf to help the continuation of the development of free tools.
+If you like this free software, please [support the developer on Patreon](http://patreon.com/duduf) to help the continuation of the development of free tools.

-### Licenses:
+## License

-#### Software
+### Software

-This program makes use of *FFmpeg* and *Qt*.

-***DuME* Copyright (c) 2017-2019 Nicolas Dufresne and Contributors**
+***DuME* Copyright (c) 2017-2020 Nicolas Dufresne and Contributors**

+*DuME* is licensed under the [GNU General Public License v3](gnu-gpl.md).

+It also uses *FFmpeg* and *Qt*.

 ***FFmpeg* Copyright (c) the FFmpeg developers**
 ***Qt* Copyright (c) The Qt Company**

-*DuFFmpeg*, *FFmpeg* and *Qt* are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or
-(at your option) any later version.
+This program is free software; you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-*DuFFmpeg*, *FFmpeg* and *Qt* are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details.

-You should have received a copy of the *GNU General Public License* along with *DuFFmpeg*.
+You should have received a copy of the *GNU General Public License* along with *DuME*.
 If not, see http://www.gnu.org/licenses/.

 ![GNU](img/logos/gnu.png) ![GPL](img/logos/gplv3.png)

-#### Documentation
+### Documentation

-**Copyright (C)  2019 Nicolas Dufresne and Contributors.**
+**Copyright (C)  2019-2020 Nicolas Dufresne and Contributors.**
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "[Documentation License](doc-license.md)".